 What does Zeleny expect now?
 Noting the ways the Obama campaign shared information online (YouTube, social networks) “to go around that [campaign press] filter,” as Folkenflik puts it, Zeleny says:

 I think in this White House, you may once again have more information about the president and the administration than ever before.
-But I still think there will be fewer opportunities for questions and direct interaction with reporters and the president.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+But I still think there will be fewer opportunities for questions and direct interaction with reporters and the president.Liz Cox Barrett is a writer at CJR.